Skip to main content

 However, as discussed earlier, public cloud may not be ideal for mission-critical workloads.
 In such cases, private data centres or hybrid cloud environments are better options since they offer additional security and control.

 On the other hand, multi-cloud environments make sense when you want to avoid vendor lock-in and ensure the flexibility to pick and choose from multiple cloud platforms.
-But, optimising your application to work with various cloud providers is relatively complex and calls for a wide range of skill sets.
+However, optimising your application to work with various cloud providers is relatively complex and requires a wide range of skill sets.

 Get your application cloud-ready

-When you move an application from an on-premises data center to the cloud, there are two typical migration models: lift and shift (rehost) and rearchitect (refactor).
+When you move an application from an on-premise data center to the cloud, there are two typical migration models: lift and shift (rehost) and rearchitect (refactor).

 Whereas refactoring involves making changes to the application architecture to take advantage of cloud capabilities.
-This might be limited to using auto-scaling and dynamic load balancing, or it might be as advanced as using serverless computing capabilities such as AWS Lambda for parts of the application.
+This might be limited to auto-scaling and dynamic load balancing or as advanced as using serverless computing capabilities such as AWS Lambda for parts of the application.

 Refactoring can require a lot of time and a wide range of skill sets from staff, so advanced planning is crucial.
-This process can also rack up upfront costs, especially for highly customised or legacy applications, but helps slash ongoing costs.
+This process can also rack up upfront costs, especially for highly customised or legacy applications, but it can help slash ongoing costs.

 Prepare a data migration plan